What a bifurcating economic outlook means for credit markets, featuring Oxford Economics

 You will learn:

-- How diverging consumer outcomes may influence credit quality and delinquency trends
+- How diverging consumer outcomes may influence credit quality, delinquency trends, and portfolio performance

 - Why labor market churn can create hidden risks beneath stable headline data

-- What persistent inflation and a prolonged Fed hold could mean for borrowers and lenders
+- What persistent inflation and a prolonged Fed hold could mean for borrowers, lenders, and planning

 - How economic pressures differ for large, diversified firms and smaller businesses

-- Ways credit teams can use economic insight to better assess portfolio risk and prepare for changing conditions
+- Ways to use economic insight to support portfolio monitoring, risk assessment, and planning

 Michael Pearce